n8n-io/n8n-docs/docs/reference/contributing.md

 ## Refer a candidate 👥

-Do you know someone who would be a great fit for one of our [open positions](https://apply.workable.com/n8n/)?
+Do you know someone who would be a great fit for one of our [open positions](https://n8n.io/careers)?
 Refer them to us!
 In return, we'll pay you €1,000 when the referral successfully passes their probationary period.

 Here's how this works:

 1. **Search**: Have a look at the description and requirements of each role, and consider if someone you know would be a great fit.
 2. **Referral**: Once you’ve identified a potential candidate, send an email to [Leoni](mailto:leoni@n8n.io) with the subject line *Employee referral - [job title]* and a short description of the person you’re referring (and the reason why).
-Also, tell your referral to apply for the job through [Workable](https://apply.workable.com/n8n/).
+Also, tell your referral to apply for the job through our [careers page](https://n8n.io/careers).
 3. **Evaluation**: We'll screen the application and inform you about the next steps of the hiring process.
 4. **Reward**: As soon as your referral has successfully finished the probationary period, we'll reward you for your efforts by transferring the €1,000 to your bank account.